jagadeeshmn/gsu-paws/README.md

-# gsu-slate
+# gsu-paws
-Slate is an admissions portal for graduate admissions
+Paws is an university registration portal.It lets the student add/drop courses and see personalised schedule/transcripts.